 Industry Looks For Hurricane Lessons As Climate Changes

 The Houston Ship Channel has the rhythm of an ant colony.
-Barges and oil tankers lumber through the silty water, tangles of exposed pipe rise hundreds of feet above a sea of white tanks.
+Barges and oil tankers lumber through the silty water; tangles of exposed pipe rise hundreds of feet above a sea of white tanks.
 Residents of the coastal plain between Houston and Galveston will tell you the plain is flatter than a regulation pool table.
 But if you can get up high enough you'll see trains and ships and trucks moving ceaselessly from dock to dock, terminal to terminal.

 The vehicles carry the chemicals and oil for your car, your clothes, your hair gel and your eyeliner, your kid's soccer ball and your mother's hospital IV.
 And the entire system is sitting in the path of some future hurricane.